superkkt/cherry/README.md

  ```$ /usr/local/bin/cherryd &```

 * That's it!
-Cherry will be started as L2 switch mode.
+Cherry will be started in L2 switch mode.

 ## Documentation